Being Nutritious

 • Preheat oven to 350 degrees.

-• Bake for 25 minutes, until edges of tofu begin to brown.
+• Bake for 25-30 minutes, until edges of tofu begin to brown.

 • Add the grated ginger and garlic, and cook for a minute, stirring.

-• Add the vegetables and stir the pan.
+• Add the frozen vegetables and stir the pan.
 Put the lid on and allow to cook for a few minutes, until the vegetables begin to thaw.

 • Add soy sauce, stir, and replace lid.
-Reduce heat to medium, and cook 10-15 minutes, until the vegetables are hot throughout.
+Reduce heat to medium, and cook 5-10 minutes, until the vegetables are hot throughout.

-• Add tofu, or other desired protein, and stir to combine.
+• Add tofu and stir to combine.

 Nutrition